 Set up an Auth0 account

 If you haven't already signed up for an Auth0 account, do so (it's free).
 You can either use username and password or log in with a social provider (such as Facebook, Google, or Apple).

 Create a tenant and domain

 Once you create your account you will be asked to create a tenant.
 Everything starts with an Auth0 tenant.
-This is where you configure your use of Auth0, and the where Auth0 assets - such as applications, connections, and user profiles are defined, managed and stored.
+This is where you configure your use of Auth0, and then where Auth0 assets - such as applications, connections, and user profiles - are defined, managed and stored.
 You access an Auth0 tenant via the Auth0 Dashboard, where you can also create additional, associated tenants.
 You can create more than one Auth0 tenant so that you can structure your tenants in a way that will isolate different domains of users and also support your Software Development Life Cycle (SDLC).